Daylight saving time: Opposition to clock changes

 The William Willett Memorial Sundial in Petts Wood, south London, is always on DST.

-A move to permanent daylight saving time (staying on summer hours all year with no clock shifts) is sometimes advocated and is currently implemented in some jurisdictions such as Argentina, Belarus, Iceland, Kyrgyzstan, Morocco, Namibia, Northern Cyprus, Paraguay, Saskatchewan, Syria, Turkey, Turkmenistan, Uzbekistan, and the Yukon.
+A move to permanent daylight saving time (staying on summer hours all year with no clock shifts) is sometimes advocated and is implemented in some jurisdictions such as Argentina, Belarus, Iceland, Kyrgyzstan, Namibia, Northern Cyprus, Paraguay, Saskatchewan, Syria, Turkey, Turkmenistan, Uzbekistan, and the Yukon.
 Although Saskatchewan follows Central Standard Time, its capital city Regina experiences solar noon close to 13:00, in effect putting the city on permanent daylight time.
 Similarly, Yukon is classified as being in the Mountain Time Zone, though in effect it observes permanent Pacific Daylight Time to align with the Pacific time zone in summer, but local solar noon in the capital Whitehorse occurs nearer to 14:00, in effect putting Whitehorse on "double daylight time".
+In November 2026, British Columbia, Alberta, and Manitoba will not change their clocks back, opting to adopt year-round daylight saving time.

 The United Kingdom and Ireland put clocks forward by an extra hour during World War II and experimented with year-round summer time between 1968 and 1971.
 Russia switched to permanent DST from 2011 to 2014, but the move proved unpopular because of the extremely late winter sunrises; in 2014, Russia switched permanently back to standard time.
 However, the change to permanent DST has proven popular in Turkey, with the Minister of Energy and Natural Resources saying the practice saves "millions in energy costs and reduces depression and anxiety levels associated with short exposure to daylight".

 In September 2018, the European Commission proposed to end seasonal clock changes as of 2019.
 Member states would have the option of observing either daylight saving time all year round or standard time all year round.
 In March 2019, the European Parliament approved the commission's proposal, while deferring implementation from 2019 until 2021.
 In response to this proposition, the European Sleep Research Society stated "installing permanent Central European Time (CET, standard time or 'wintertime') is the best option for public health."
 As of October 2020, the decision has not been confirmed by the Council of the European Union.
 The council has asked the commission to produce a detailed assessment of its effects, but the Commission considers that the onus is on the Member States to find a common position in Council.
 As a result, progress on the issue is effectively blocked.